webpro/DOMtastic/README.md

 ## Native Mode

+_WARNING: This module is deprecated and will be removed soon._

 You can [opt-in](https://github.com/webpro/DOMtastic/blob/master/src/mode.js) to work directly with `Node` and live `NodeList` objects, as opposed to the default, wrapped `$` object (make sure the "mode" module is included):

     $.native();